darmikreddy18-afk/quora-posts-app/README.md

 # 📝 REST Posts App

-A simple **CRUD (Create, Read, Update, Delete)** web application built using **Node.js, Express, and EJS**.
+A full-featured **CRUD (Create, Read, Update, Delete)** web application built using **Node.js, Express, and EJS**.
-This project simulates a basic social platform where users can create, view, edit, and manage posts.
+This project simulates a simple social platform where users can create, view, edit, and delete posts.

 ---